From Traditional Tutoring to AI Tutoring: Helping More Pupils Catch Up In Maths

 Many AI tutoring tools focus on generating questions or automating marking.
 But Skye is a voice-based AI tutor, not text-based, and is designed to mirror the reasoning and interaction that happen in high-quality tutoring.

-Pupils speak their thoughts aloud and Skye responds in real-time.
+Pupils speak their thoughts aloud, and Skye responds with real-time feedback.
 It adapts teaching using prompts, rephrasing questions and providing scaffolded hints, just like a traditional tutor would.

 This is where Skye makes the difference.

-By removing the constraints of timetabling, tutor availability, and per-session costs, we’ve created a model that schools can use as much as they need, without compromise.
+By removing the constraints of timetabling, tutor availability, and per-session costs, weβve created a cost-effective model that schools can use as much as they need, without compromise.

 - Pricing is fixed, so schools can add more pupils or sessions for no extra cost